edgegamers/Map-Cycle/readme.md

 `RtvStartVoteAtTheEnd` If you activate this option, voting will start at the end of the match.
 And the map will change at the end of the win panel and will no longer take into account the round and duration options for RTV.

+`RtvPlayerCommandEnabled` This attribute allows players to use the `!rtv` command.

+`RtvPlayerCommandChangeTheMapDirectlyAfterVote`: Determines whether the map will be changed directly after the vote.

 `RtvVoteRatio` Determines the minimum ratio of votes required for a vote to be considered valid.

 Each map in the configuration file includes the following attributes: